-At the April 14, 2003 Public Advisory Group meeting, members approved the following change to the management objective: Each year, 100% (- 10% variance) of the watersheds will be below the baseline target in Table 13.
+Management Objective: Each year, 100% (- 10% variance) of the watersheds will be below the baseline target in Table 13.
 Each year, all watersheds that exceed the baseline target will have a watershed review completed wherever new harvesting is planned (0% variance).